If you have ADHD, or attention-deficit/hyperactivity disorder, chances are, you know what it’s like to have about ten thousand balls up in the air.

 Your worth is not dependent upon what you give to people, and your sole purpose in life isn’t to make everyone but yourself happy.
 As the saying goes, “Don’t set yourself on fire to keep others warm.”
 You are inherently valuable, regardless of how useful, productive, or helpful you are to others.

-Many ADHDers try to mask by not letting others see them sweat, but this doesn’t allow us the opportunity to be held and supported when we need it most.
-You deserve every resource you need to thrive — don’t convince yourself that you have to do this thing alone.
+Many neurodiverse individuals try to mask their ADHD and/or autism by not letting others see them sweat—but this doesn’t allow us the opportunity to be helped and supported when we need it most.
+You deserve every resource you need to thrive—don’t convince yourself that you have to do this thing alone.